vitringr/vault/nodes/Arch Linux.md

 ---

+**Wiki**: The [Arch Wiki](https://archlinux.org) is an extensive community-built documentation.

+**Elitism**: Aimed at advanced users wanting to reach full control and extreme performance.

 **Customization**: The minimalistic DIY approach enables the user to configure from the ground up, customizing everything along the way.

-**Wiki**: The [Arch Wiki](https://archlinux.org) is an extensive community-built documentation.

 **Packages**: Follows a rolling-release model, providing up-to-date software.
 Uses [[Pacman (Package Manager)|pacman]] as the core package manager.